Guochry/CARE/README.md

 ## Culturally Aligned Models
-We have released the culturally aligned models using CARE in: [geyang627/CARE](https://huggingface.co/collections/geyang627/care-67f42f022663b58f9ba10aea), specifically including:
+We have released the culturally aligned models using CARE in: [geyang627/CARE](https://huggingface.co/collections/geyang627/care-67f42f022663b58f9ba10aea).

 You can use them directly as below.